Shaurnav/word-links/README.md

 # word-links
-Inspired by NYT's Connections, WordLinks is a word categories game that also allows players to create their own custom shareable games and play an unlimited number of times.
+Inspired by NYT's Connections, WordLinks is a word categories game enabling custom game creation/sharing and unlimited play.